-Many friends who have just contacted Hanfu will find that there are many places in Kimono and Hanbok (Korean clothes) similar to Hanfu.
+Many friends who have just contacted Hanfu will find that Kimono and Hanbok (Korean clothes) are similar to Hanfu in many ways.
 This article takes you to know the differences between Hanfu, Kimono, and Hanbok.

 Hanfu vs Kimono

 During the Nara period in Japan, the period of China's prosperous Tang Dynasty, Japan sent a large number of sent envoys to China to study culture, art, and law systems, including the clothing system.

 In the early days, the kimono was a replica of the Tang suit.
 At that time, they also imitated the Tang system and issued a "clothing order".
 So far, Japan still refers to the kimono as "Wu suit", which means clothes from Wudi (now Jiangsu and Zhejiang) in China.

 Although the kimono came from the development of Hanfu, it has developed its own national characteristics after a long period of history.

 - Hanfu: Hanfu usually has a narrow waistband;

 - Kimono: there is no tie on the kimono placket, and the waist is wide with a fabric.

 - Hanfu: Hanfu neckline clothing is close to the back of the head;